 Have you logged in and created a member profile?

-Once you log-in, you may create your own Member Profile, and come back to edit or update it at any time.
-Member profiles may include brief professional introductions, institutional and denominational affiliations, regional locations, and research interests, cross-referenced with Member Publications.
+Once you log-in, you may request your own Member Profile.
+A rudimentary one will be created for you.
+Then you may come back to edit or update it at any time.
+Member profiles may include brief introductions, indicate institutional and denominational affiliations, regional locations, research interests, additional publications and activities, etc. They are cross-referenced with publications in the Fellowship's Sources bibliography.
+Profiles help start conversations.

 To post a profile, only three fields are required: Name, ID#, and an affirmation of the Fellowship's Mission Statement.
 In the text editing view, these fields are marked with a red asterisk.
 All other fields are optional so, for example, if you prefer not to share your email address, even with members, simply leave that field blank and it will not be displayed.
 The content you share is up to you.